andis-spr/fzf-bookmarks/README.md

 1. Download and extract the <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">zip archive</a> or clone the repository (`git clone git@github.com:andis-spr/fzf-bookmarks.git`).
 2. Make sure your system has the <a href="#requirements">required packages</a> installed.
-3. Rename `./bookmarks.txt.example` to `bookmarks.txt` or create your own.
+3. Rename `./bookmarks.example.mx.txt` to `bookmarks.mx.txt` or create your own.

 ### Windows